islamarr/MVI_Clean_Architecture/README.md

 - Retrofit has a well-designed structure.
 - Suspend function support.

+**Moshi vs GSON**

+- Moshi is a Kotlin-Friendly converter.
+- Moshi has better and more human-readable serialization failed messages.
+- Moshi has Code-gen adapter for Kotlin, This is great!
+With help of annotations, you make the Serialization/Deserialization much faster and bypass the old slow reflection method that Gson uses!

 **Glide**

 - Glide very effective for almost any case where you need to fetch, resize, cache and display a remote image.